Skip to main content

 Learning a variety of orthodontic modalities, residents treat pediatric, adolescent and adult patients.
 Orthognathic surgical patients and patients with temporomandibular dysfunction are treated as well.
 The principal clinical method used in the Orthodontic Program is the pre-adjusted edgewise system.
 Residents also receive instruction in other contemporary clinical modalities.

-Orthodontic residents follow most of their patients through the entire course of treatment.
+The three-year experience offers the orthodontic residents the opportunity to follow most of their patients through the entire course of treatment.
 They also participate in multiple conferences devoted to the analysis and diagnosis of new cases and further evaluation of patients who are already being treated.

 To broaden their knowledge and keep abreast of new directions in the field, residents regularly review and discuss classical and current literature, as well as recent advances in orthodontics.
 Residents also take basic science and related courses with other postdoctoral students in the Division of Graduate Dental Education at the University of Pennsylvania School of Dental Medicine.
-An affiliation with the internationally recognized Lancaster Cleft Palate Clinic enhances the overall learning experience.
+Associations with the internationally recognized Lancaster Cleft Palate Clinic and the Cooper University Hospital's Regional Cleft-Craniofacial Program enhance the overall learning experience.

-All residents undertake research projects leading to a required thesis on an original and independent investigation.
+All residents undertake independent but guided research projects leading to a required thesis-type manuscript, capable of publication, on an original and independent investigation.